rspamd/rspamd/README.md

 simultaneously increasing the efficiency of shared DNS caches and other system resources.
 Moreover, event-driven system normally scales automatically and you won't need to do any tuning in the most of cases.

-* **Threaded expressions and statistics** - rspamd allows to perform computation for resources intensive tasks -- such as regular expressions or statistics -- in separate threads pools which allows to scale even more on modern multi-core systems.
+* **Hyperscan regular expressions engine** - rspamd utilizes [hyperscan](https://01.org/hyperscan) engine to match multiple regular expressions at the same time.
+You can watch the following [presentation](https://highsecure.ru/rspamd-hyperscan.pdf) where the main benefits of hyperscan are described.

 * **Clever choice of data structures** - rspamd tries to use the optimal data structure for each task.
 For example it uses very efficient suffix tries for fast matching of a text against a set of multiple patterns.
 Or it uses radix bit trie for storing IP addresses information that provides O(1) access time complexity.